dataobservatory-eu/competition-data-observatory/content/post/2021-07-08-data-sisyphus/index.md

 ## The value of metadata {#value-of-metadata}

 Metadata is often more valuable and more costly to make than the data itself, yet it remains an elusive concept for senior or financial management.
 Metadata is information about how to correctly use the data and has no value without the data itself.
 Data acquisition, such as buying from a data vendor, or paying an opinion polling company, or external data consultants appears among the material costs, but metadata is never sold alone, and you do not see its cost.

+In most cases, the reason why [there is no gold rush for open data](https://dataandlyrics.com/post/2021-06-18-gold-without-rush/) is that fact that while the EU member states release billions of euros' worth data for free, or at very low cost, annually, it comes without proper metadata.

 <td style="text-align: center;">{{< figure src="/media/img/gems/edgar-soto-gb0BZGae1Nk-unsplash.jpg" caption="[Data-as-Service](/services/data-as-service/)</br></br>Reusable, legal, easy-to-import, interoperable, always fresh data in tidy formats with a modern API." numbered="false" >}}</td>